zahidrahimoon/JS-Mini-Projects/README.md

 11. **Currency Converter 💱**
     - Elevate your coding adventure with real-world utility!
 The Currency Converter project brings the world of APIs into play, providing a seamless and responsive tool for converting currencies.
       - **Key Features:**
         - **API Integration:** Utilizes live currency exchange rates for accurate conversions.
         - **Responsive Design:** Ensures a consistent and user-friendly experience on various devices.
         - **Intuitive Interface:** Streamlined user interactions for effortless currency conversion.

 12. **Sudoku Game 🎮**
     - Challenge your mind with Sudoku!
 This project provides a classic Sudoku experience entirely coded in JavaScript for learning purposes.
 All functionality, including puzzle generation and solving, is implemented in the code, making it ideal for learning JavaScript programming concepts.

-13. **Todo List**
+13. **Todo List 📝**
-    - Crack the code with the Todo list!
-This responsive project is good to start.
+    - Manage your tasks with ease!
+This responsive todo list allows you to keep track of your tasks and stay organized.
+The project features a user-friendly interface and supports adding, editing, and deleting tasks.

+14. **Dictionary App 📖**
+    - Explore the world of words!
+This responsive dictionary app provides quick and easy word lookups without the need for an API.